argilla-io/argilla-python/docs/how_to_guides/dataset.md

 ## How-to guide

-This section starts by showing how to create a basic dataset in Argilla, and then how to list all the datasets available in each workspace and retrieve a specific one.
+This section starts by showing how to create a basic dataset in Argilla and define its settings, and then how to list all the datasets available in each workspace and retrieve a specific one.
 Finally, the guide covers the steps to update and delete a dataset.

 ### Create a dataset

 To create a dataset, you can define it in the `Dataset` class and then call the `publish` method that will send the dataset to the server so that it can be visualized in the UI.
 If the dataset does not appear in the UI, you may need to click the refresh button to update the view.

-> For further customization of the dataset settings (fields, questions, metadata, vectors and guidelines), check this [how-to guide](settings.md).
+For further configuration of the dataset, you can refer to the [settings section](#define-dataset-settings).

-> The created dataset will be empty, to add the records refer to this [how-to guide]().
+> The created dataset will be empty, to add the records refer to this [how-to guide](record.md).

 ```python
 import argilla_sdk as rg